How The IRS Selects Its Candidates For An Audit

 For those of you who do receive a CP2000 notice, it might be the right time to visit your local tax professional.

-If you are currently dealing with IRS debt, be sure to contact a professional tax advisor or CPA and discuss which debt resolution option would be most beneficial for your present situation and future goals and opportunities.
+If you are currently dealing with IRS debt, be sure to contact us to discuss which debt resolution option would be most beneficial for your present situation and future goals and opportunities.

 Like this article?
 Join our Tax Facebook Group: IRS Tax Debt Resolution